Innocence Trilogy Book 3

 Fairlington County, Virginia, detective Tanner Landis and his partner, Rutherford "Bel" Belichek, have worked many cases brought to trial by their colleague and friend, Assistant Commonwealth's Attorney Maggie Frye.
 In Proof of Innocence, Maggie is drawn back to a small town in the Blue Ridge Mountains to find a possible serial killer -- one she might have failed to convict.
 In Price of Innocence, Bel risks everything – his friendships, his reputation, his career, his heart, and his life -- to solve a murder in Fairlington.

 Premise of Innocence, by USA Today bestselling author Patricia McLinn, completes The Innocence Trilogy of stand-alone mysteries with romantic elements set in the Washington, D.C., metro area.
 If you love twists and turns, characters who stick with you, and mysteries and romance swirled together, you'll love Premise of Innocence … and the entire trilogy.

-Now available at all your favorite online bookstores.
-A print edition will follow this spring.
+Now available in ebook and print at all your favorite online bookstores.

 Over.
 It was over.

 The case finished.
 The news conference finished, the questions asked and answered.

 Yes, a half dozen people with cameras walked backward in front of them, snapping and videoing, as her family crossed the plaza, leaving the Fairlington County, Virginia, Courthouse.
 But this counted as barely a trickle compared to the height of the attention.

 In a while even this interest would wane.
 It always did.
 No matter how notorious.
 No matter how intriguing.
 No matter how dramatic.
 Wasn’t she the proof of that?

 Ally Lindell Northcutt allowed herself a small smile.
 Something she never did in public.